-You will begin the implant placement process with a consultation with Dr. Patil.
+You will begin the implant placement process with a consultation with Dr. Strauss.
 He will communicate with all your physicians and general dentist to provide the best care possible.
 He will also thoroughly examine your gums, jawbone, bite, and your overall oral health.

 On the day your implants are placed, you will receive some form of sedation.
-Dr. Patil will use a dental laser to create precise access points in your gums and will then place the implants along with an additive to stimulate bone growth.
+Dr. Strauss will use a dental laser to create precise access points in your gums and will then place the implants along with an additive to stimulate bone growth.
 The osseointegration period will take three to six months.
 You may receive a temporary restoration to wear during this time.

 You may notice some minor swelling, bleeding, and discomfort for a few days after implant surgery.
-Dr. Patil will provide you with instructions on how to best care for your implants as they heal.
+Dr. Strauss will provide you with instructions on how to best care for your implants as they heal.
 Some steps you can take to reduce discomfort include: